 - Saberlight Sparq rechargeable dual plasma beam lighter.

 - USB charging Cable 10cm long

-- Traditional plasma beam igniter is limited by a narrow Tesla coil electrode, so they can’t light large objects with flat surfaces like cigars and pipes.
+- Traditional plasma beam igniter is limited by a narrow Tesla coil electrode, so they can’t light large objects with flat surfaces.
 The Sparq solves this issue using free-flowing pulse plasma arc energy.
-This means you can now light cigars by applying the plasma arc to the entire surface until its lit.
+This means you can now light just about anything by applying the plasma arc to the entire surface until it’s lit.

 - The Saberlight Sparq uses lightsaber technology to create an extremely hot plasma wave that is hotter than fire.
 You can use the Sparq for anything a traditional butane firelighter can do but better and safer.

 - The Sparq uses a rechargeable lithium-ion cell instead of fuel.
 This Lithium cell is charged in an hour and is good for more than 3 hours of constant use.
 You also get a lifetime guarantee with each Sparq purchase.
 This means if Sparq fails you can simply return it for a full refund.